MuhammadZulqarnainshabbir/Whack-A-Mole/ch2-relevant-concepts.md

 [Whack-a-Mole Using a FPGA Board](https://www.instructables.com/Whack-a-Mole-Using-a-FPGA-Board/)

-- This Project By **Simon Gilbert, Grayson Wiggins, Paul Adan, Will Holden, and  Yousuf Baker** was my inspiration, It explained the whole idea of Whack A Mole Game Theoratically and Graphically.
+- This Project By **Simon Gilbert, Grayson Wiggins, Paul Adan, Will Holden, and  Yousuf Baker** was inspired me the most.

  **Their Work**
  - use 5 Buttons on Board to as Whack and 5 LEDs as Moles.